msg-CareerPaths/angular-training/chapters/100-git-introduction.md

 - If you use Webstorm you can have a look at the [following](https://www.youtube.com/watch?v=v0t_GHKyTiI).
 The IDE buttons might have changed position but the idea behind it is the same.
 - If you use VSCode you can have a look at the [following](https://www.youtube.com/watch?v=i_23KUAEtUM).

+### Rules

+- When you create pull requests you should take care to [squash merge](https://graphite.com/guides/git-merge-squash) them and delete old branches.

 ## Online Shop

 > nothing to do.